 The only question is whether you'll be inside when it happens.

+[do not read this subhead]

 War is Hell, Unless You’re in The War Room

-Just as an FYI.
-I’m no John Bolton.

-I hate war.
-I think every sane person does.

-But I've been trading through wars for 40 years — Iraq, Afghanistan, Libya, Ukraine — and I can tell you something that most people are too afraid to say out loud:
+I've been trading through wars for 40 years — Iraq, Afghanistan, Libya, Ukraine — and I can tell you something that most people are too afraid to say out loud:

 The biggest fortunes are not made when everything is calm.
 They're made when the world is on fire and most people are too afraid to act.

-And the specific nature of this war matters.
+They’re made in the weeks and months that follow a major crisis.

 When the country at the center of the world's oil supply is panic-buying gold with a collapsing currency — everything connected to hard assets gets repriced.
 That repricing is what we're monetizing.

 That’s what makes a crisis like this the single most profitable environment for selling puts.